alecsandrei/gisco-geodata/README.md

-Download geodata using the GISCO API.
+Can be used to download geodata from the GISCO API.

 [currently under development, functionality is limited]